goniszewski/grimoire/README.md

 </div>
 <br>

+> [!IMPORTANT]
+> This application is undergoing a comprehensive overhaul to simplify its architecture, deliver an enhanced user experience, and have a more efficient development cycle.
+>
+> Read the [Refactoring and streamlining effort](https://github.com/users/goniszewski/projects/1/views/1?pane=issue&itemId=65225221) for more information.

 Glimpse into the magical book of _your_ forbidden knowledge - **Grimoire!** 📖💫

 Unleash your inner sorcerer and conquer the chaos of bookmarks!
 With Grimoire, you'll have a bewitching way to store and sort your enchanted links.